 Upon appointment, each Director is provided with a formal letter of appointment and a copy of the Onboarding Pack (which includes information on a broad range of matters relating to the role, duties and responsibilities of a Director).
 Newly appointed Directors are inducted into the Company and briefed on its structure and principal activities, strategies, responsibilities of key management personnel, financial and governance practices.
 They are also issued with the Constitution, Board and Board

-(ii) Resigned as Independent Non-Executive Director on 30 April 2024
+(ii) Appointed as a member of the SC on 5 April 2024